junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Hey," Dean murmurs, checking Castiel's looks.
 "You okay?"

-Castiel's ghostly shape flickers violently, like the last time he tried to think about the words too hard, or understood the situation of his own life and death -- whenever he's emotional, whenever he's thinking too hard.
+Castiel's ghostly shape flickers violently, like the last time he tried to think about words too hard, or understood the situation of his own life and death -- whenever he's emotional, whenever he's thinking too hard.
 Dean can't help noticing the pattern.
 It doesn't matter his face is stoic, the flashing and flickering says enough of how many thoughts and emotions are happening inside him.

 "Hey, hey, Castiel.
 Don't wear yourself out.
 Just, breathe."
 Dean hurries, then kicks himself in the mind for the stupidity of the suggestion.
 But it seems Castiel understands his effort.